-An acceptance at BHDI is valid for two quarters from the date of acceptance.
+An acceptance at BHDI is valid for one year from the date of acceptance.

-A deferred applicant may be reevaluated in the next admission deadline.
 A denied applicant may reapply.
 It is recommended to consult with an admissions representative before resubmitting an admission package.

 International students should reference the section Acceptance and Visa for International Students to know more about deposits and other important time sensitive information following acceptance.